 “I think they'd also be really excited, as we are, in the South Harbor Campus development, that remarkable workplace for the next century for this business.”

-“We’ve got a tremendous opportunity in front of us as part of Komatsu and as part of those 60,000 employees of Komatsu worldwide and their investment in this business,” said Koetz.
-“It's a tremendous opportunity for us to not only create the physical campus for the next century but to create the innovations, the automation, the technology and the people who will lead us there in the future.”
+“We’ve got a tremendous opportunity in front of us with as part of Komatsu and the part of those 60,000 employees of Komatsu worldwide and their investment in this business,” said Koetz.
+“It's a tremendous opportunity for us not only create the physical campus for the next century but to create the innovations, the automation, the technology and the people who will lead us there in the future.”

-Explore the possibilities at Komatsu at komatsu.com/careers.
+Explore the possibilities at Komatsu at mining.komatsu/careers.